Black Betty: Release history

-UNH controversy
+University of New Hampshire controversy

 In 2006, the University of New Hampshire administration controversially banned the playing of Ram Jam's "Black Betty" at UNH hockey games.
-UNH Athletic Director Marty Scarano explained the reason for the decision: "UNH is not going to stand for something that insults any segment of society".
-In 2006 UNH students started the "Save Black Betty" campaign.
+UNH Athletic Director Marty Scarano explained the reason for the decision: "UNH is not going to stand for something that insults any segment of society", misinterpreting the song as referring to an African-American woman named Betty.

+In 2006, UNH students started the "Save Black Betty" campaign.
 Students protested at the hockey games by singing Ram Jam's "Black Betty", wearing T-shirts with writing on the front "Save Black Betty" and writing on the back "Bam-A-Lam", and holding up campaign posters at the game.
 The Ram Jam version was again played once at a UNH–UMaine hockey game on January 24, 2013, after a seven-year hiatus.